-Unless you know how to set up your Amazon Fire TV Stick, how else are you meant to use it?
-That's why we've put together this guide to the fiddly cables, ominous inputs, and overall functionality of the Amazon Fire TV Stick – to make sure you can start streaming as soon as possible.
+We’ve included what you need to do with the fiddly cables, ominous inputs, and overall functionality of the Amazon Fire TV Stick to make sure you can start streaming as soon as possible.

-The Amazon Fire TV Stick is a handy way to add or improve smart functionality on your home television, as an affordable device that will cost just a fraction of the set itself.
+The Amazon Fire TV Stick is a handy way to add or improve smart functionality on your home television.
+We love that it’s such an affordable device that costs just a fraction of the set itself – perfect if you don’t have the case for an upgrade.

-If you want to try out Amazon Fire TV, you’ve got a number of options when it comes to the hardware.
+If you want to bring Amazon Fire TV into your home, you’ve got a number of options when it comes to the hardware you need.
 This guide will help you to set-up the Amazon Fire TV Stick and Amazon Fire TV Stick 4K.
 (Amazon’s third-generation Fire TV dongle was recently discontinued and replaced by the Fire TV stick 4K.)

 However, if you’re in the US, you’ll also be able to buy the hands-free smart speaker and streaming box hybrid, the Fire TV Cube.